-Road deaths – An acceptable levels of violence?
+Road deaths – An acceptable level of violence?

 Crashed lives

-A series of harrowing interviews on the Crashed Lives website prompted the research for that statistic – struck by the similarities with interviews recorded for Once Upon a Time in Northern Ireland Troubles.
+A series of harrowing interviews on the Crashed Lives website prompted the research for that statistic – struck by the similarities with interviews recorded for Once Upon a Time in Northern Ireland.
 Families bravely recounting the death of family members in the most agonising and violent circumstances – hoping it might prevent further death.

 A daughter killed driving home from the cinema.
 A son killed walking home from the Guildhall in Derry.
 More families on the Road Peace website struggle to mask their anguish – a mother recalls how her daughter was only identifiable through dental records.